semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/Property.md

 #### 3.4.2. rdfs:comment

-The term `rdfs:comment` CAN be used to describe and/or justify the property and its expected value types.
+The term `rdfs:comment` CAN be used to describe and/or justify the property and its expected value types (in different languages).
 The value for this term is a language-tagged string.
+The standard description for a property term is usually provided by its vocabulary itself, `rdfs:comment` can be used to overwrite that standard description.

 Example: